 We chose ceramics because we are passionate about creating.
 Whether you become a ceramic

-artist, pursue a career in other fine arts or become an educator, a UCM Ceramics degree
+artist, pursue a career in other fine arts or become an educator, a UCM Studio Art,

-will provide you with a solid foundation to excel in your desired path.
-Our faculty
+Ceramics degree will provide you with a solid foundation to excel in your desired

-are dedicated to mentoring you for success in the field or in your efforts to further
+path.
+Our faculty are dedicated to mentoring you for success in the field or in your

-To help you easily explore career opportunities with a Ceramics degree from UCM, we offer the interactive tool below.
+To help you easily explore career opportunities of a studio art degree with an emphasis in ceramics from UCM, we offer the interactive tool below.
 Learn your potential now and for later as you examine titles, salaries and projected growth.

-Your investment in a Ceramics degree from the University of Central Missouri is an investment in your future.
+Your investment in a studio art degree with an emphasis in ceramics from the University of Central Missouri is an investment in your future.
 We offer a variety of resources to help you finance your education, including information on loans, grants and work study.

 You also have opportunities for scholarships, such as awards from UCM’s Student Citation Show.
-Majors and minors in Art and Design, including the Ceramics program, can submit their work for a chance to win.
+Majors and minors in Art and Design, including the Studio Art program, can submit their work for a chance to win.